 Welcome to the League of Women Voters.

-We in the LWV Dane County chapter are so glad you are joining us.
+We in the LWV Dane County are so glad you are joining us.
 We encourage you to take just a moment to reflect on your reasons for joining, and what you hope to get from your membership in the League.
 We'll be asking you soon!

 The League has a well-deserved reputation for its work in voter registration and for providing non-partisan, spin-free information on candidates and on public policy issues.
 We may be less well-known for our internal study and crafting of official positions on civic questions and for our advocacy of those positions.
 Least known of all is our role as a place where members and friends can form life-long associations by working together on matters we value.
 As a member at the county level, you can share in all three of these LWV activities right here in your own community as well as in state and national LWV initiatives.